yuhisern7/perfectcharitysystem/README.md

 - Verifiable impact through blockchain
 - Global accessibility without barriers
 - Security and fraud prevention
+- Real-time threat monitoring with AI dashboard
+- Emergency response capabilities through inspector intervention
+- Complete audit trail for all transactions and administrative actions

-**The result:** More money helping more people with complete accountability.
+**The result:** More money helping more people with complete accountability and military-grade security.

 ---